simolus3/drift/docs/docs/Examples/server_sync.md

 ---

-data:
-  title: "Backend synchronization"
+title: Backend synchronization
 description: Approaches for syncing drift databases between clients and backends.
-template: layouts/docs/single

 ---

 At its core, drift is a package to access relational databases.
 On clients, that would typically be a SQLite3 database, which is what drift is optimized for.
-More recently, drift also gained stable support for [PostgreSQL databases]({{ '../Platforms/postgres.md' | pageUrl }}) as well.
+More recently, drift also gained stable support for [PostgreSQL databases](../Platforms/postgres.md) as well.
 This allows drift to be deployed in [fullstack Dart applications](https://github.com/simolus3/drift/tree/develop/examples/multi_package), where a server uses drift to talk to a Postgres database and clients use it to manage a sqlite3 database.
 Thanks to utilities like [DialectAwareSqlType](https://pub.dev/documentation/drift/latest/drift/DialectAwareSqlType-class.html),